Children's NyQuil Cold & Cough

 How should I take Children's NyQuil Cold & Cough?

-If you need surgery or medical tests, tell the surgeon or doctor ahead of time if you have taken Children's NyQuil Cold & Cough within the past few days.
+If you need surgery or medical tests, tell your surgeon or doctor if you are currently using Children's NyQuil Cold & Cough.

 What happens if I miss a dose?

 Since cough or cold medicine is used when needed, you may not be on a dosing schedule.
 Skip any missed dose if it's almost time for your next dose.
 Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking Children's NyQuil Cold & Cough?

 Avoid driving or hazardous activity until you know how Children's NyQuil Cold & Cough will affect you.
 Your reactions could be impaired.